 Okay speaking from the financial point of view, the objective of in-game advertising is to drive sales.

-This said video games get sponsorships as well as funds from companies that are benefited at the moment when their brand, in a very subtle way, is added to the audiovisual spectrum of the title.
+With this said, video games get sponsorships as well as funding from companies that are benefited at the moment when their brand.
+In a very subtle way, we have ads added to the audiovisual spectrum of the title.

 There are various ways in which these trademarks are registered within video games: